Cryrivers/ember-engines-dedupe-vendor/README.md

 # ember-engines-dedupe-vendor
 De-duplicate vendor files in your ember engines.

 If your ember app has multiple lazy-loading engines, and they all installed some awesome addons.
 The addon vendor files would be duplicated and present in both `vendor.js` and `engine-vendor.js` files.
-This addon aims to remove all duplicated vendor modules in `engine-vendors.js` which has already been in `vendor.js`.
+This addon aims to remove all duplicated vendor modules from `engine-vendor.js` which has already been in `vendor.js`.

 ## Demo
 You can run the dummy app in the project for demo.